TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 ### Website Goals

     - To provide a fun and interactive game for users using JavaScript
-    - To test and improve the knowledge of the users knowledge of world flags.
+    - To test and improve the knowledge of the users knowledge of different knowledge.
     - Allow players to see their score increment with, both, correct and incorrect answers.
-    - To play against a timer.

 ---

 ### User Goals

-    - To correctly guess as many counties' flags as they can within a time limit.
+    - To correctly play an interactive quiz!
-    - To improve upon their knowledge of world flags.
+    - To improve upon their general knowledge
     - To have fun!

 ### Potential Features to Use